 The University of the Virgin Islands (UVI) lies in the heart of the beautiful Caribbean.
-Although UVI is located in one of the most popular vacation spots in the world, it offers far more than just sun, sand, sea and palm trees.
+Although UVI is located in one of the most popular vacation spots in the world, it offers far more than just sun, sand and sea.
 The UVI experience is uniquely multi-cultural, international, entrepreneurial and intellectually stimulating.
 UVI provides a vital and exciting environment for educating future leaders of the global 21st century community.

-Founded in 1962, UVI is a public, co-ed, land-grant HBCU in the United States Virgin Islands (USVI).
+Founded in 1962, UVI is a public, co-ed, land-grant HBCU (Historically Black College and University) in the United States Virgin Islands (USVI).
 Approximately 2,500 students are enrolled on the two campuses: the Albert A. Sheen Campus on St. Croix and the St. Thomas campus.
-The institution offers 38 undergraduate degree programs and seven graduate degree programs across its five colleges and schools.
+The institution offers 47 undergraduate and graduate degree programs across its five colleges and schools.

 In a tropical climate, UVI students enjoy indoor and outdoor activities year round.
 Student entrepreneurs are rewarded with startup funds.
 STEM students present their research locally, nationally, and internationally.
 Internships give students hands-on field experience.
 Student clubs and organizations offer students the opportunity to lead, work as a team, network and serve the community.
 Career counseling and job search assistance is available for all UVI students.